-Topic What to include Guidance CSF intermediary's communication A description of the effect of s738ZA(5) of the Corporations Act, which requires the CSF intermediary hosting the CSF offer to provide a communication facility for the offer on its platform.
-RG XXX facility You should explain: the purpose of the communication facility, which is to allow potential investors, your company and the CSF intermediary to communicate with each other about your company's CSF offer; how the communication facility works-that is, investors who access the CSF offer document will be able to post comments and questions about the offer, see the posts of other investors and that the company or intermediary is able to respond to questions and comments posted on the facility; that officers, employees or agents of your company, and related parties or associates of your company or the intermediary, must clearly disclose their relationship to your company and/or the intermediary when making posts on the facility; and that comments on the communication facility must be made in good faith, otherwise the advertising rules may be breached.
+Topic What to include Guidance Cooling-off rights You must include a description of the cooling-off rights in s738ZD.
+Table 10 and RG 262 You should generally explain that: a retail investor has an unconditional right to withdraw their application under a CSF offer within five business days of making an application, for any reason (e.g. if they change their mind); Template CSF offer document Section 4.1 investors must exercise withdrawal rights via the CSF intermediary's platform using the method specified by the intermediary; and (p.
+15) it is the intermediary's obligation to refund application money in full to investors.
+CSF intermediary's A description of the effect of s738ZA(5), which requires the CSF intermediary hosting the CSF offer to provide a communication facility RG 262 communication for the offer on its platform.
+Template CSF offer facility You should generally explain: document the purpose of the communication facility, which is to allow potential investors, your company and the CSF intermediary to communicate with each other about your company's CSF offer; Section 4.2 (p.
+15) how the communication facility works-that is, investors who access the CSF offer document will be able to post comments and questions about the offer and see the posts of other investors, and that the company or intermediary is able to respond to questions and comments posted on the facility; that officers, employees or agents of your company, and related parties or associates of your company or the intermediary, must clearly disclose their relationship to your company and/or the intermediary when making posts on the facility; and that comments on the communication facility must be made in good faith, otherwise the advertising rules may be breached.
+AGM concession- eligible public If your company is a public company relying on the relief in s250N(5) Section F and (6) and is therefore not required to hold an AGM, it must provide a description of the effect of the relief.
+RG 261.246- RG 261.248 companies You should generally explain that: Template shareholders will not be provided with an opportunity to directly question directors and management in an open forum about the management, business operations, financial position or performance of the company; CSF offer document Section 4.4 (p.
+17-18) if shareholders have any concerns, they will need to directly approach the company to obtain answers to their queries or concerns; and the directors of the company may still be required to hold a general meeting in other circumstances (e.g. when requested to by shareholders with at least 5% of the votes that may be cast at a general meeting).